People and process

 • through website users, including consumers using the apps.

-We want to review apps that New Zealanders are using.
-So, our policy is to prioritise New Zealand-developed apps over international apps, as well as apps focused on Māori and Pacific Peoples audiences that have been co-designed with consumers and clinicians.
+We want to review apps that are most relevant to New Zealanders.
+Therefore, our policy is to prioritise New Zealand-developed apps over international apps, as well as apps focused on Māori and Pacific Peoples that have been co-designed with consumers and clinicians.
+We also prioritise apps that aim to meet a key area of need and that have an evidence base or evaluation of effectiveness, acceptability and usability, as well as a privacy policy.

 New Zealand-developed apps

-If you are a developer and would like your app reviewed, please complete the app screening tool(external link).
+If you're a developer and would like your app reviewed, please complete the app screening tool(external link).

-In addition, the relevance to a New Zealand audience is assessed.
-This highlights aspects of the app that may not be relevant to New Zealand users, such as units of measurement requiring complex conversions or food databases that include products not available in New Zealand.
+The reviewer also assesses the relevance of the app to a New Zealand audience.
+This also highlights aspects of the app that may not be relevant to New Zealand users, such as different units of measurement or products not available in New Zealand, or information that may not be in keeping with New Zealand best practice.

 Based on the clinical review and overall impression of the app, the clinical reviewer assigns a score to the app (5 = very good, 4 = good, 3 = neutral, 2 = poor, 1 = very poor and therefore not recommended).
-This displays as a star rating on the app review or as not recommended.
+This is displayed as a star rating on the app review or as 'not recommended'.

 Exclusion criteria

-Apps are excluded if they are deemed to be clinically unsafe or potentially harmful to users.
-Other reasons for excluding apps include incomplete content, functionality issues and security or privacy issues.
-The app name and the reason for exclusion are documented on the app category overview page.
+Apps are excluded if they're considered to be clinically unsafe or potentially harmful to users.
+Other reasons for excluding apps include incomplete content, functionality issues and security or privacy concerns.

 Additional information

 We offer more than reviews.
-Based on our findings from literature searches, we provide guidance on what to consider when choosing from a category of apps, such as how to choose pain management apps.
-We also have information on how to use apps safely, eg, tips when using blood pressure apps.
+Based on our findings from literature searches, we provide guidance on what users need to consider when selecting an app and how to use apps safely, eg, tips when using blood pressure apps.
+In addition, we've created a few plain language resources:

 Limitations